syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Supported-Formulas/Text-Formulas.md

-* num specifies the character where to start the search.
+* num specifies a character, from where the search to be started.